-What does the other side of forever?
+What does the other side of forever smell like?
 How could we even know, we might as well be on the dark side of the moon.

 I would pair this movie with the weird spectral quality of this non-perfume perfume created by a NASA scientist to help astronauts acclimatize to space odours.
 Eau de Luna by Eau de Space smells like smoke and gunpower but in the nicest, softest way possible.
 It’s the metallic dust at the edges of the cosmos and what I imagine is left of us at the end of the universe.

 - Director: Ari Aster

 - Fragrance: Rosenhave: Floral Sanctuary candle by Skandinavisk

 - The Evening’s Vibe: You know what, good for her!

 Boyfriend getting you down?
 Life an endless parade of pain?
 Why not take a Scandinavian adventure to clear your mind.
 Midsommar is a folk horror film that proves you don’t need dark shadows to be scary.

 Create the proper atmosphere for this film with the Rosenhave: Floral Sanctuary candle by Skandinavisk.
 It’s a lovely blend of rose, elderflower, geranium and blackcurrant buds—reminiscent of an eerily perfect Nordic summer day.